 - overheating of the scrotum ( varicocele , cryptorchidism);

 - chronic ischemia ( with inguinal hernia ).

-Antigens of some infectious agents, for example Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa and Proteus, have a molecular affinity with some surface proteins of spermatozoa.
-It can “mislead” the immune system.
-Other microorganisms, such as chlamydia, can attach to the surface of the sperm, triggering immune responses.
-In addition to the presence of the pathogen, the characteristics of the organism also have a value - a tendency to an excessive response of the immune system.
+The antigens of some infectious agents, for example Staphylococcus aureus, Escherichia coli, Pusillus bacillus and Proteus, have molecular similarities with some surface sperm proteins.
+This can “mislead” the immune system.
+Other microorganisms, such as chlamydia, can attach to the surface of the sperm cell, triggering immune responses.
+In addition to the presence of the pathogen, the characteristics of the organism also matter - the propensity for an excessive response of the immune system.

-Agglutination of spermatozoa and detection of antisperm antibodies testify to the immune reasons for the decrease in male fertility.
-The reasons for this condition can be different, and a thorough andrological examination is needed to identify them.
-Only after this, it will be possible to understand whether autoimmune infertility is reversible, or whether it is necessary to resort to assisted reproductive technologies.
+Sperm agglutination and the identification of antisperm antibodies indicate the immune causes of reduced male fertility.
+The causes of this condition may be different, and a thorough andrological examination is necessary to identify them.
+Only after that it will be possible to understand whether autoimmune infertility is reversible, or whether it is necessary to resort to assisted reproductive technologies.

-Sometimes for successful fertilization, there is enough intra-uterine sperm injection, in other cases more complicated methods, such as ICSI, may be required.
-In any case, the tactician of the further actions after revealing agglutination of spermatozoa should be offered by the attending physician.
+Sometimes for successful fertilization, intrauterine injection of sperm is sufficient, in other cases, more complex methods, such as ICSI, may be required.
+In any case, the attending physician should suggest the tactics of further actions after the identification of sperm cell agglutination.